globrepo/nodule-sample-gateway/README.md

 2. Identify the version of `Node.js` to use.

-    You can find this version in `build.pikachu/docker-base/Dockerfile.deps`.
-The version in this file represents the version we use in CircleCI and should be representative of what version the service is intended to run with..
+As of the writing of this tutorial, the version of node supported with the libraries used here is `10.14.1`.

 3. Install Yarn with `brew install yarn`.